versatica/protoo/docs/Application.md

     * `accept` {Function}: Function the user must invoke to accept the connection.
     * `reject` {Function}: Function the user must invoke to reject the connection.

-The `accept(username, uuid, data, onPeer)` function must be called with the following arguments:
+The `accept(username, uuid, data)` function must be called with the following arguments:

 * `username` {String}: Username of the peer.
 * `uuid` {String}: UUID of the peer.
 * `data` {Object}: Custom data for the peer.
-* `onPeer` {Function}: Callback called upon peer
-* creation and before the "peer:online" event.
-It is called with the new [Peer](Peer.md) instance as argument.

 The `reject(code, reason)` function must be called with the following arguments: